 - Following state, tribal and local officials' instructions to stay at home is an important way to help.
-Social distancing not only protects you, but it protects the people you care about. - COVID-19 spreads between people who are in close contact with one another-that's why the CDC recommends staying at least 6 feet away from other people. - Staying home and limiting your interactions with people can break the chain of transmission and halt the spread of this new virus. - Wearing a cloth face mask in public is recommended when safe social distancing is difficult to maintain. - People who are infected but do not have symptoms likely play an important role in the spread of COVID-19. - Recent studies indicate that the virus can be spread by people before they develop symptoms (pre-symptomatic) or people who never develop symptoms (asymptomatic). - CDC's recent article about an outbreak in a skilled nursing facility in King County, Washington, underscores the importance of social distancing to break the train of COVID-19 transmission, especially when there is spread from people who have no symptoms. - CDC has recommendations for things you can do to support anxiety and stress management
+Social distancing not only protects you, but it protects the people you care about. - COVID-19 spreads between people who are in close contact with one another-that's why the CDC recommends staying at least 6 feet away from other people. - Staying home and limiting your interactions with people can break the chain of transmission and halt the spread of this new virus. - Wearing a cloth face mask in public is recommended when safe social distancing is difficult to maintain. - People who are infected but do not have symptoms likely play an important role in the spread of COVID-19. - Recent studies indicate that the virus can be spread by people before they develop symptoms (pre-symptomatic) or people who never develop symptoms (asymptomatic). - CDC's recent article about an outbreak in a skilled nursing facility in King County, Washington, underscores the importance of social distancing to break the train of COVID-19 transmission, especially when there is spread from people who have no symptoms. - Most U.S. states now report some community spread of COVID-19. - □ See CDC's map to stay up to date on what is happening in your state. - On April 8, the U.S. government announced new guidance to help the most critical workers serving on the front lines to quickly return to work after potential exposure to someone with COVID-19, provided those workers are symptom-free. - CDC has recommendations for things you can do to support anxiety and stress management